 Website here at RanchoMurieta.com The Rancho Murieta Kiwanis Club is a community service organization true to the tradition of Kiwanis International, a global organization of volunteers dedicated to changing the world one child and one community at a time.
-The club raises money through fundraisers Blues and Brews Festival and the Fourth of July Pancake Breakfast.
-It supports Cosumnes River Elementary School activities, Key Clubs at local high schools and in Rancho Murieta, Boy Scout Troop 633 and Cub Pack 633, and community events that include the Easter Egg Hunt and Kids Fishing Day.
+The club raises money through fundraisers like the Crab Feed and Fourth of July Pancake Breakfast.
+It supports Cosumnes River Elementary School activities, college scholarships, Key Clubs at local high schools and in Rancho Murieta, Boy Scout Troop 633 and Cub Pack 633, and community events that include the Easter Egg Hunt and Kids Fishing Day.

 The club meets at 7 a.m. the first Thursday of the month and at 7 p.m. the third Thursday at the Villas Clubhouse on Murieta Parkway at Alameda Drive.
-For information, call 354-0538 or see the club website.
+For information, call 354-0538.

 Kiwanis Assisting Neighbors Enterprise (KANE)

 All residents are welcome to join and learn this simplified Chinese/American version of the game.
-The group meets the first and third Fridays of the month at the RMA building from 1 to 4:45 p.m.
+The group meets Fridays at the RMA building from 12:30 to 4 p.m.

 Murieta Cycling Group